Tony Sandler

 Tony Sandler (born Lucien Joseph Santelé, 18 August 1933) is a Belgian singer who was half the vocal duo Sandler and Young, which was popular from the 1960s to the 1980s.

 Europe 1954–1963

 Sandler began performing as a boy with the Belgian choir « les petits chanteurs des sept croix » of Mouscron.

 In 1954, he recorded his first hit "Song of the Sea" while serving with the Belgian Air Force during the Korean War.
 He attracted international audiences in Austria, Germany, Switzerland and Britain, and became a stage and television star with dozens of hit records.
-He also starred in four German/Italian films as well as musical productions.
+He also starred in four German/Italian films, including Do Not Send Your Wife to Italy, as well as musical productions.

 Sandler then starred and headlined with singing engagements at the 'Roof Garden' of the renowned Café Roma in Alassio on the Italian Riviera leading him to his U.S. debut.